ManOSan96/Educational-Tic-Tac-Toe-Game-Finished-React/README.md

 In your local terminal/console

-1) type --> npm install        to install node modules
+1) type --> npm install        to install dependencies
 2) type --> npm run dev        and follow the terminal instructions to run the app